Sim0nD3p/PySM/README.md

 ## where I am:
 - Store element:
+    - add wall to storeObject element
       - *integration of geometry as parent class is good should continue on that, maybe add integration of shapely
     - **transformations matrices for coordinates between store, racking and shelves
 - Shelf and container
+  - Actions and toolbar for shelf, act on containers
-  - *integration of shapely in geometry for shape
+    - *integration of shapely in geometry for shape (postponed)
     - **add way to find place for container in shelf
-  - ***add way to find best shelf according to place available
+    - ***add way to find best shelf according to place available (later)

 ## Mid term
+- StoreFloor writer loader will be broken by the addition of geometry as a parent class

 ## Long term